smcnew/Peru_GDM/README.md

 #### Guide to scripts (more or less in the order they should be run)

 1. prep_distance_matrices.R
-+ script generates distance matrices (i.e. quantifies turnover) based on presence/absence or abundance data.
++ generates distance matrices (i.e. quantifies turnover) based on presence/absence or abundance data.
-2.
+2. map_prep.R
++ formats spatial data for our climatic predictors (i.e. temp/precip)
+3. bird_species_richness_map.R
++ creates a raster of bird abundance over study area.
+You will need to procure shapefiles from BirdLife; they're too big to upload and store easily.
+4. gdm_host_parasite.R
++ Run and save GDM models
+5. gdm_result_plots.R
++ Plot and format GDM results
+6. gam_host_parasite_richness.R
++ Model spatial variation in host and parasite richness using generalized additive models (GAMs)